Samsung/ONE/docs/howto/how-to-cross-build-runtime-for-android.md

 ## Prepare Android NDK

-There is two ways to get Android NDK: install Android NDK on your PC or use docker image which already has Android NDK installed.
+There are two ways to get Android NDK: install Android NDK on your PC or use docker image which already has Android NDK installed.

 ### Install Android NDK